 Have you ever thought that Dutch and Danish are the same thing?
 That Copenhagen is a district in Amsterdam?
-I know some foreigners who think so and are always mixing up Dutch with Danish people.
-Being from the Netherlands I find it hard to understand this confusion.
+I know some foreigners who really think so and are always mixing up Dutch with Danish people.
+Probably it is because I am from the Netherlands myself but I find this confusion rather astonishing.
+I just cannot wrap my head around it.
 Sure, both countries are tiny kingdoms in the North of Europe and there are other similarities.
 But remember that Copenhagen is the capital of Denmark.
 And actually it is one of the most charming and intimate capitals in Europe.
-Thankfully it's also not one of those mainstream destinations like the staple Barcelona or Rome, so people are able to enjoy it peacefully, without dodging thousands of fellow tourists.
-Copenhagen is one of the „happiest cities in Europe" even though history wasn't very kind towards the Danish capital.
-Plagues, bombings, even being sieged by warships couldn't crack the fundaments of this ancient Viking village.
-Locals are hard people, but they're also very friendly towards visitors.
+Thankfully it’s also not one of those mainstream destinations like the tourist staples Barcelona or Rome.
+People are able to enjoy it peacefully, without dodging thousands of fellow tourists.
+Numerous international comparative studies show that Copenhagen is one of the most pleasant and comfortable cities to live and its inhabitants belong to the happiest people in the world.
+Despite all this happiness, history wasn’t very kind towards the Danish capital.
+Plagues, bombings, even being sieged by warships couldn’t crack the fundaments of this ancient Viking village.
+Locals are hard people, but they’re also very friendly towards visitors.

 Copenhagen is full of wonders not necessarily made of herring or craft hotdogs.
 The Freetown Christiania is one of those hidden gems, a bunch of squatters living in abandoned military barracks decided to claim that area for themselves and declare it an “open city”.
 Independent from the government and having strong roots in teachings of yoga and meditation, Christiania quickly became a haven for Danish hippies and criminals.
 Back in the day, you could openly buy drugs on those streets.
 Actually you still can, it’s just not as exciting now that smoking weed has become an equivalent of having a beer.
 It tells a story of Danish tolerance; where else in the world people could just take a part of the capital and declare it sovereign?
 The Vatican doesn’t count.